Peter Frank (jurist): Public Prosecutor General

 The government of Bavaria had planned to suggest Frank as Public Prosecutor General at the next scheduled change, which was planned for early 2016.
 However, Frank was nominated to the position in August 2015 by Federal Minister of Justice and Consumer Protection Heiko Maas, after Harald Range was forced to retire in the wake of the netzpolitik.org "Treason" scandal.
-With forty-six years he was the youngest person to assume this position.
+Aged forty-six, he was the youngest person to assume this position.
 During his tenure the office took a clear opposition to right wing extremism.

 Notable cases

 Henriette Reker

 His first case as the Public Prosecutor General became the investigation over the stabbing of the independent politician of Henriette Reker by a right wing militant.
 Reker was stabbed during an election campaign after which she became elected Mayor of Cologne.

 Murder of Walter Lübcke

 He also was in charge of the investigations into the murder of the acting president of the Regierungsbezirk Kassel in Hesse, Walter Lübcke, who was also the victim of a right wing militant.
 In 2020 Frank announced the prosecution of the captured suspect for murder.